Triffin v. Pomerantz Staffing Services, LLC

 Security features that can authenticate a check are vitally important in protecting

-the recipient on using those features for authenticating purposes.
+instructions given to the recipient on using those features for authenticating

 |

-whether they had heat sensitive ink and plaintiff made no attempt to explain this
+checks to determine whether they had heat sensitive ink and plaintiff made no attempt

-failure.
-Each check directed the holder to touch the check to confirm its authenticity,
+to explain this failure.
+Each check directed the holder to touch the check to confirm

-advising that, because of the heat sensitive ink, the logo "should fade when touched."
+its authenticity, advising that, because of the heat sensitive ink, the logo "should

-bore, when presented to Friendly, evidence that they were not authentic .*fn3 We are
+the checks bore, when presented to Friendly, evidence that they were not authentic

-satisfied that the failure to utilize the heat sensitive test described on the face of
+.*fn3 We are satisfied that the failure to utilize the heat sensitive test described on

-the instruments -- which, if utilized, would have unquestionably revealed that the
+the face of the instruments -- which, if utilized, would have unquestionably revealed

-checks were counterfeit -- precluded Friendly, as a matter of law, from claiming holder
+that the checks were counterfeit -- precluded Friendly, as a matter of law, from

-in due course status.
-A party who fails to make an inquiry, reasonably required by
+claiming holder in due course status.
+A party who fails to make an inquiry,

 This result is further compelled by the fact that the party claiming to be a holder in